watmin/Ruby-slugdb/README.md

 # SlugDB

-A completely Ruby, lightweight, zero dependency, NoSQL, file based databased.
+A completely native Ruby, lightweight, zero dependency, NoSQL, file based database.

 I wanted a tiny database for an embedded project that could follow the advanced data modelling techniques for NoSQL.
 This is basically a very slimmed down SQLite but for NoSQL without any C bindings.